 On a lazy summer Saturday, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a helluva lot of man buns walking around) I’d read about but never explored.
 It was part gourmet, open-air food market, part culinary crystal ball, and utterly delicious.

 Smorgasburg boasts dozens of vendors selling their scrumptious dishes.

 We arrived at noon and the parking lot the event occupied by the waterfront was already buzzing.
 Within an hour it would be wall-to-wall people and slightly difficult to navigate but it was the weekend and we were in no particular rush.

 Looking across the asphalt, 60 small pop-up food tents beckoned to the hungry.
 We decided to do a little reconnaissance, to take an inventory of our options.
 Our heads spun from all the interesting choices.
 No run-of-the-mill hotdogs from this bunch.

-Almost everything was homemade or created on site.
+Almost everything was homemade or created on-site.
 Half the fun was watching the food being prepared.
 Aesthetics were clearly a priority and each order was painstakingly presented as if chef Gordon Ramsey were looming over their shoulders.
-Smart, an Instagramable dish is worth its weight in gold.

 As the crowd grew, lines formed quickly.
 Waiting times lasted as long as 15 minutes but, surprisingly, patrons just grinned and nodded their heads in acceptance.
 When does that ever happen?